-Within the scheme, each participant is responsible for his own actions and / or omissions in the role he plays.
+Within the scheme, each participant SHALL be responsible for his own actions and / or omissions in the role he plays.
 The liability is subject to the general rules of Dutch/EU law regarding the content and extent of liability to pay damages.
-Participants may and may not derogate from these general rules.
+Participants MAY derogate from these general rules.
 How these rules work out in a particular case depends on the facts and circumstances of the case.
-The participant may limit his liability in the contract which he concludes with a Data Consumer or a Data Provider.
+The participant MAY limit his liability in the contract which he concludes with a Service Consumer or a Service Provider.
 In addition, he remains subject to the general rules of the Dutch/EU law on liability and compensation.

-Although the Certificate Authority (CA) may not be a member of the iSHARE scheme, the CA plays a vital role within the network of the scheme in the CA domain.
+Although the Certificate Authority (CA) MAY not be a member of the iSHARE scheme, the CA plays a vital role within the network of the scheme in the CA domain.
 For the CA registry is that it is liable for its own acts and / or omissions in the role it plays.
-The service intermediary is liable for its own acts and / or omissions.
+The service intermediary SHALL be liable for its own acts and / or omissions.